 "I have had no contact with PSG," Wenger told BeIn Sport.
 "Carlo Ancelotti has done a good job, and I do not see why he would leave the club by viewing the quality of his work this season.

 "I followed their season.
 They have built their success on a form of individual superiority and the collective one that they found through the Champions League.
 In Ligue 1, they had a quite difficult journey.

 "And for my part, I have a contract with Arsenal, where I have served for 17 years and I do not see myself leaving the club like a thief and not respecting my contract."

-Ancelotti has been linked with replacing Jose Mourinho at Real Madrid, with the Portuguese coach believed to be set to return to Chelsea once the season is completed in Spain.
+Ancelotti has been linked with replacing Jose Mourinho at Real Madrid, with the latter believed to be set to return to Chelsea once the season is completed in Spain.